TheRoboticsClub/colab-gsoc2020-Shreyas_Gokhale/exercises/README.md

 # Academy Exercises
-This repo contains solutions of [JdeRobot Academy Exercises](https://jderobot.github.io/RoboticsAcademy/exercises/).
+This repo contains new exercises and solutions of [JdeRobot Academy Exercises](https://jderobot.github.io/RoboticsAcademy/exercises/).

 ## Python Environment
 To easily get all the dependencies and set up a virtual environment, execute following instructions.